clover89/week2/README.md

 Add ./node_modules/.bin to your path.
 This enables to you to run locally installed npm commands.

-nodemonn for watching server and restarting on modifications.
+nodemon for watching server and restarting on modifications.
 ```
 npm install -g nodemon
 ```